GOVERNOR'S OFFICE OF VOLUNTEER SERVICES

 Affiliate with existing non-profit organizations before coming to the disaster area.
 Immediately following a disaster, a community can become easily overwhelmed by the amount of generous people who want to help.
 Contacting and affiliating with an established organization will help to ensure that you are appropriately trained to respond in the most effective way.

-Be safe: Do not self-deploy.
-Register and wait until you have been notified of a specific volunteer need.
+Be safe: Do not self-deploy until a need has been identified and the local community impacted has requested support.
+Wait until it is safe to travel to volunteer sites and opportunities have been identified.
 Once assigned a position, make sure you have been given an assignment and are wearing proper safety gear for the task.

 Be patient: Recovery lasts a lot longer than the media attention.
 There will be volunteer needs for many months, often years, after the disaster - especially when the community enters the long-term recovery period.